Frequently Asked Questions

 Vying for probably the new number one question, at least online.

-For example, dancers in the 1920s have bobs (and not even permed ones!).
-Dancers in the 60s have bubble cuts and bouffants.
-Dancers in the 70s have long, straight hair.
-It's not until the 1980s that we see the look begin to standardize, and competition hair divests from what's trendy into just being curled, because curling your hair is dressing it up.
-I can't help but wonder if the popularity of perms in the 80s also influenced this change.
+For example, photos of dancers in the 1920s show bobs and sometimes big bows (and now big bows are back).
+Shirley Temple curls on the little girls in the 30s.
+Dancers in the 60s had bubble cuts and bouffants.
+Dancers in the 70s had long, straight, or even feathered hair.
+It's not until the 1980s that we really see the look begin to standardize, and competition hair divests from what's trendy into just being curled, because curling your hair is dressing it up.
+(I can't help but wonder if the popularity of perms in the 80s also influenced this change.
+Someone old enough in the 80s, please let me know.)

 By the 1990s, the look of curled hair had taken over.
-So to make the process faster and to relieve the pains of sleeping in curlers, and also to make more money off the dancers, half-wigs began to show up.
-At first, these were quite subtle and natural in appearance, and not everyone wore them.
-(And yes, people found the idea of wigs to be silly even in the 90s.)
+So to make the process faster and to relieve the pains of sleeping in curlers and the time it takes to style them, half-wigs began to show up.
+At first, these were quite subtle and natural in appearance, not specifically made for Irish dancers, and not everyone wore them.
+(And yes, people found the idea of wigs to be silly right from the start.)

-But by the early 2000's, the wigs stopped appearing natural, because they just kept getting bigger and shinier.
+But by the early 2000s, the wigs stopped appearing natural, because they just kept getting bigger and shinier.
 They were still pretty simply styled on the head, though.
-Usually you just put your hair back in a bun and then slid on the wig.
+Usually you just put your hair back in a bun, slid on the wig, and pinned it.
 Easy.

-Maybe to keep up with how ostentatious the solo dresses were becoming, the wig continued to spread up and out, and the exposed hair started to get more elaborate, and now doing up Irish dance competition hair takes longer than it ever did with a head full of curlers in 1990.
+Maybe to keep up with how ostentatious the solo dresses were becoming, the wig continued to spread up and out, and the exposed hair started to get more elaborate, and now doing up Irish dance competition hair takes longer than it ever did with a head full of curlers.

 Why do the costumes look like that?
 Is this an American thing?